David Mark: Minister

 Mark headed the Communications Ministry and its two major parastatals: Nigerian Telecommunications Limited (NITEL) and Nigerian Postal Service (NIPOST).
 As Minister of Communications, Mark was sometimes known for his blunt talk; during a two-day walking tour of facilities in Akure in 1989, some union workers complained that some of its members had not been promoted since 1978.
-Mark's response was that those who have not been promoted may have to be retired, meaning that unproductive workers will have to be let go.
+Mark's response was that those who had not been promoted may have to be retired, meaning that unproductive workers will have to be let go.
 He also espoused the opinion of death penalty for telecom cable thieves, as well as a policy of dismantling under-utilized telecom facilities citing political considerations for giving allocations to towns with limited use of phone networks.

 Senate of Nigeria

-Mark was elected to his position as President of the Senate of Nigeria on June 6, 2007.
+Mark was elected to his position as President of the Senate of Nigeria on 6 June 2007.

 David Mark ran for re-election to the Senate for Benue South in April 2011 and was elected for a fourth term.
-David Mark noted that the polls pointed to his decisive victory, and called for his opponents to work together to improve Nigeria.
+David Mark noted that the polls pointed to his decisive victory and called for his opponents to work together to improve Nigeria.

 When leading the review of the Nigerian Constitution, Mark reportedly urged his colleagues to set aside their personal interests and focus on the interests of the Nigerian people.
 After the UK criticized Nigeria's Prohibition of Same-Sex Marriage bill, threatening to pull their foreign aid, Mark responded that they "should keep [their] aid."
 Mark called Nigeria's National Football Federation the "centre of corruption in the country," suggesting that they may need to temporarily disband to allow for reconstruction.

-In September 2018 he was hoping to be a Presidential candidate and he appointed Zainab Abdulkadir Kure as his campaign manager and Abba Ejembi as his campaign's spokesperson.
+In September 2018, making plans to contest for the Nigerian presidency, Mark appointed Zainab Abdulkadir Kure as his campaign manager and Abba Ejembi as campaign's spokesperson.

+Corruption Allegation

+The Panama papers reveal that David Mark has links to at least eight offshore shell companies while holding public office, in violation of the Federal Code of Conduct Law, a massive leak of files belonging to Mossack Fonseca a law firm in Panama.

 Personal life

-He enjoys golf, tennis, and squash.
-He is an Idoma Christian, He has 4-5 Wives.
+David Mark enjoys golf, tennis, and squash.
+He is an Idoma by tribe and is married to at least 4 wives.

 Mark has a country house with a helicopter and helipad.